ImageMagick/Usage-Markdown/quantize/index.md

 This is why you generally have to turn off the normal dithering method, if you do not want directly map colors in your images.

 Dither however has its own problem.
-Once a image is dithered, a pattern of colors becomes part of the image.
+Once an image is dithered, a pattern of colors becomes part of the image.
 Once such a pattern is present, it is extremely difficult to remove.
 Also it is generally a bad idea to re-apply dithering to an image multiple times, as that just degrades the image.